ecohealthalliance/metaflu/README.md

 This repository contains code and analysis for EcoHealth Alliance's Africa Sustainable Livestock 2050 project in collaboration with FAO, specifically for work related to Avian Influenza

-This repository is setup as an R package that implements the core model, which is based on Hosseini et al.'s 2013 metapopulation model \[[1](#ref-Hosseini_2013)\].
+This repository is setup as an R package that implements the core model, which is based on Hosseini et al.'s 2013 metapopulation model \[1\].
 The `notebook/` directory contains interim notes and analyses.
 References for this project can be found in [this Paperpile folder](https://paperpile.com/shared/NmMQtu)

 References
 ----------

-\[1\] P.R.
-Hosseini, T. Fuller, R. Harrigan, D. Zhao, C.S.
-Arriola, A. Gonzalez, et al., Metapopulation Dynamics Enable Persistence of Influenza a, Including a/H5n1, in Poultry.
-PLoS ONE.
-8 (2013) e80091. doi:[10.1371/journal.pone.0080091](https://doi.org/10.1371/journal.pone.0080091).
+Hosseini, P. R., T. Fuller, R. Harrigan, D. Zhao, C. S. Arriola, A. Gonzalez, M. J. Miller, X. Xiao, T. B. Smith, J. H. Jones, and P. Daszak.
+2013.
+Metapopulation Dynamics Enable Persistence of Influenza A, Including A/H5N1, in Poultry.
+PLoS ONE 8:e80091.